knurling-rs/knurling-session-20q4/src/glossary.md

 ## HAL

 HAL is short for Hardware Abstraction Layer.
-A HAL is a set of routines that provide interfaces for programms for accessing hardware resources.
+A HAL is a set of routines that provide interfaces for programs to access hardware resources.

 ## GPIO